onflow/flow-emulator/README.md

 ### The Flowser Emulator Explorer

-There is also an block explorer GUI for the emulator, that will help you speed up development when using the emulator.
+There is also a block explorer GUI for the emulator, that will help you speed up development when using the emulator.
 - [Flowser GitHub Repository](https://github.com/onflowser/flowser)
 - [Flowser Documentation](https://github.com/onflowser/flowser#-contents)